32 Leadership Lessons From Peloton, Beautycounter, Omnicom, And More

 Unleash Talent

-“When people don’t have to compromise who they are in order to survive, then all energies are focused on the possibilities.” —Lisa Skeete Tatum, cofounder and CEO, Landit
+“When people don’t have to compromise who they are in order to survive, then all energies are focused on the possibilities.” —Lisa Skeete Tatum, founder and CEO, Landit

 Give Credit